-The learning centre serves students through a range of programs in the schools including Literacy Support and Numeracy Support for those who require support.
-There is a range of supports for students with additional needs, please see below.
+The Carine Senior High School Learning Centre Office is located downstairs in E Block.
+The learning centre serves students through a range of programs including Literacy Support and Numeracy Support for those who require it.